Skip to main content

 Table Declaration

 The Kuneiform Language allows you to establish your own tables, along with defining the corresponding columns, foreign keys, and indexes.
-For every column, you must specify a data type and have the option to set an attribute type.
+For every column, you must specify a data type and have the option to set one or more attribute types.
 Here is an example:

 table users {